Create a Survey in less than 60 seconds!

 What is an Ideal Customer Profile (ICP)?

-According to Inbound marketing leader Hubspot “An ideal customer profile (ICP), commonly referred to as an ideal buyer profile defines the perfect customer for what your organization solves for.
-This is a fictitious company that has all of the qualities that would make them the best fit for the solutions you provide.”
+According to Inbound marketing leader Hubspot, “An ideal customer profile (ICP), commonly referred to as an ideal buyer profile, defines the perfect customer for what your organization solves for.
+This fictitious company has all of the qualities that would make them the best fit for the solutions you provide.”

-The ICP is an actual representation of the audience that you must focus on while making your key business decisions, whether it is related to the product features, sales, or marketing.
-Creating customer profiles ensure that your money, time, and efforts are spent on attracting and converting the right leads.
+The ICP is an actual representation of the audience that you must focus on while making your key business decisions, whether it is related to product features, sales, or marketing.
+Creating customer profiles ensures that you spend your money, time, and efforts on attracting and converting the right leads.

 Now, to the most important part –